 I should mention that an oily scalp can still be considered clean.
 That's because your scalp needs a certain level of moisture in order to be healthy and facilitate hair growth.
 A clean scalp has just the right amount of nutrients to encourage growth without being so oily or full of product build-up that it starts to get itchy or flaky.

 How do you keep your scalp clean between washes?
 Share your tips in a comment below!

-As a hippie and a rebel, I'm a huge fan of DIYs and homemade products.
+I'm a huge fan of DIYs and homemade products.
 Below is a formula that will assist in the post-wash detangling process and to keep my hair moisturized and temptingly soft long after it dries.